verilator/verilator/docs/guide/warnings.rst

 .. option:: ENDLABEL

-   Warns that a label attached to a "end"-something statement does not match the label attached to the block start.
+   Error that a label attached to a "end"-something statement does not match the label attached to the block start.

+   This error is required by IEEE.
 Ignoring this warning will only suppress the lint check, it will simulate correctly.

    Faulty example: